hadley/adv-r/Functional-programming.md

 f <- function(x) x + 3
 f(10)

-# Doesn't what you expect
+# Doesn't do what you expect
 function(x) 3()
 ```